dcangulo/posts-unique-view-counter/readme.txt

 == Frequently Asked Questions ==

 Do you have any question?
-You may contact me using the email hello@davidangulo.xyz or use the contact form on my website at <a href="https://www.davidangulo.xyz/contact/" target="_blank">https://www.davidangulo.xyz/contact/</a>
+You may contact me using the email <a href="mailto:hello@davidangulo.xyz">hello@davidangulo.xyz</a>

 == Screenshots ==